TyTodd/charging-station/README.md

 I built a commercial cellphone charging station with a team of some friends.
 The charging station has 8 cells that are actuated with solenoid locks.
-[You can find out more about the project here.](https://tytodd.wixsite.com/tyrin-ian-todd/charging-station-project)
+[You can find out more about the project here.](https://tytodd.wixsite.com/tyrin-ian-todd/charging-station-project).
+I enjoyed writing this program because it forced me to think about every way in which a user might use my project and the challenges they run into.
+I had to think about everything such as: What if the power goes out?
+What if a user forgets their password?
+What if the administrator wants to use the charging station to advertise?
+How can we make it as easy to use as possible?
+How can we make users want to use the product?
+And I came up with creative solutions to all of these questions in the code.

 There are 6 pages on this GUI each represented by a .pde file.
 ![Slideshow Page](./src/Slideshow.pde)